OpenCourseWare

 Current Office Hours

 Naturally, I am also available by appointment at a mutually convenient time.
-Appointments can be arranged via email or via telephone (818-677-4524); however, advisement and other discussions, including
+Appointments can be arranged via email or via telephone (818-677-4524); however, advisement and other key matters, including

-discussions regarding scores or grades, only occurs in person in my office (JH4225).
+discussions regarding scores, grades, or letters of recommendation only occurs in person in my office (BB4225).

 Wayne Smith, Ph.D.